ProjectBubblez/bubblez.js/DOCUMENTATION.md

 ```

 ## Errors
-### Deprecation Warning: To keep class naming consistent the client class has been renamed to ...
-Read the important deprecation notice at the top of the documentation.
-### Deprecation Warning: Token user information is now available through <Client>.user ...
-Read the important deprecation notice at the top of the documentation.
 ### Error: Bubblez.js error: Not logged in yet
 This error appears when you try to interact with the api but you haven't logged in properly yet.
 ### Error: Bubblez.js error: No ... declared